 Contactless deliveries are:

-- More convenient because property staff doesn’t have to manage deliveries — the courier can access the building and leave packages safely without assistance.
+- More convenient because the courier can access the building and leave packages safely without assistance from staff and residents.

 In 2018, about 31% of people had a package stolen during the holiday season.
 Porch pirates are savvy — they know package deliveries increase around the holidays.
 November and December are prime months for package theft.
 So what can you do to combat it?